-For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see Roth IRA conversions on pages 3 and 8.
+For reporting a rollover from an IRA other than a Roth IRA to a Roth IRA, see Roth IRA conversions on pages 3 and 9.

 For a direct rollover of an eligible rollover distribution to a Roth IRA (other than from a designated Roth account), report the total amount rolled over in box 1, the taxable amount in box 2a, and any basis recovery amount in box 5.
-(See the instructions for box 5 on page 10.)
+(See the instructions for Box 5 on page 11.)
 Use Code G in box 7.
 If the direct rollover is made on behalf of a nonspouse designated beneficiary, also enter Code 4 in box 7.
-Even though a 2010 rollover is generally taxable in 2011 and 2012, you must report the full amount rolled over on the 2010 Form 1099-R only.
-You do not have to issue Form 1099-R for any future year to report the 2010 rollover.

-For reporting instructions for a direct rollover from a designated Roth account, see Designated Roth accounts earlier.
+For reporting instructions for a direct rollover from a designated Roth account, see Designated Roth accounts, on page 4.